 - an informal and casual evening meeting.

-Read this blog for – Top 10 Personal grooming tips
+Read this post for – Top 10 Personal grooming tips

 Arrive a bit early and you can have extra time for any unexpected delay.
 Being punctual makes a strong first impression.
 Making the other person wait can only help to make a bad impression.